psychology-of-AI/Personality-Illusion/README.md

 # The Personality Illusion: Revealing Dissociation Between Self-Reports & Behavior in LLMs

+🚩**News**: The full release of this paper is now available on [arXiv](https://arxiv.org/abs/2509.03730).
+You can find all code and source data in this repository, and an overview to our project on our [webpage](https://psychology-of-ai.github.io/).

 🚩**News**: [Our paper](https://openreview.net/forum?id=pdLNGgdO1A) is accepted to the ICML 2025 Workshop on Models of Human Feedback for AI Alignment (MoFA)!

 This official repository holds code for the paper "**The Personality Illusion: Revealing Dissociation Between Self-Reports & Behavior in LLMs**".
 We open source all code and experiment results data here under a permissive MIT license, to encourage reproduction and further research exploration.